-It’s not the most exciting topic in the world, but it’s a question I’m asked a lot!
-There are a vast amount of products on the market which promise to keep your loo smelling fresh and clean, however, without the correct tools and technique, your toilet can harbour up to 50 bacteria per square inch and three times as many bacteria on the floor of the bathroom.
-In this post will discuss how to clean a toilet without using a brush or bleach.
+It’s not the most exciting topic in the world, but it’s a question I’m often asked!
+There are a vast amount of products on the market that promise to keep your loo smelling fresh and clean.
+However, without the correct tools and technique, your toilet can harbor up to 50 bacteria per square inch and three times as many bacteria on the bathroom floor!
+This post will discuss how to clean a toilet without using a brush or bleach.

 How To Clean A Toilet Without A Brush